alexandre-touret/alexandre-touret.github.io/en/2023/03/27/rest-api-versioning/index.md

 I will describe in this article attention points I struggled with in my last projects.

-## What do we versionize?
+## What to version?
 How and where to apply it?

 After answering to the first question: _Do I really need API versioning?_ you then have to answer to this new one: what should we consider versioning?